Phrenzi/slate/source/includes/_patrons.md

 }
 ```

-this endpoint need `Auth Header` to authenticate patron,
+this endpoint need `Patron Token` to authenticate patron,
-you are going to get it from Patron `Sign In` api request
+you can retrieve it from Patron `Sign In` api request, or Patron `Token` api.
-or other subsequence request that need authentication.

 * if success, it will return HTTP Status Code `200`
 * if failed to authenticate, it will return HTTP Status Code `404` with `errors` message.